DumontGontran/Pokedex-Classic/readme.md

 # INITIALISATION
 ## NPM INSTALL

-Run `npm install @types/node tsc-watch typescript --save-dev` in your terminal at the root of this project.
+Run `npm install` in your terminal at the root of this project.

 ## COMMANDS